fleetdm/fleet/handbook/ceo.md

 ## CEO flaws
-Openness is one of [Fleet's values](https://fleetdm.com/handbook/company#values) and I want to live that by sharing the flaws I know I have.
+[Openness](https://fleetdm.com/handbook/company#values) is important to us fleeties 🧑‍🚀☁️, and so I want to live that by sharing the flaws I know I have.
 I’m fully responsible for improving the things below, listing them is no excuse.
 They are listed here for two reasons.
-The first one is so that people know it is not them but my fault.
-The second one is so I can improve, I hope that listing them lets people know I appreciate when people speak up about them.
+The first one is so that people know it is _not just them_, but actually _my fault_.
+The second one is so I can improve, I hope that listing them here lets people know I appreciate when you speak up to me about them.

 - I often need to talk to think.
+If you get lost, you can interrupt me or send a Zoom chat: "Hold up, could you go over that again?"
 - I can speak quickly.
-It is ok to say “Whoa, hold on a second.
-Let me take some notes.”
+It is ok to say “Mike, hold on a second.”
+(Noah is good at this.)
-- I can be quick to criticize, especially if something looks almost done.
-It is ok to ask “What do you see?”
-If helpful, you can add “What are three bright spots?”
+- I can be quick to criticize before I appreciate, especially if something looks almost done.
+I appreciate it when fleeties ask “What do you think of my work?”
+It reminds me I'm speaking in front of the sculptor, not just alone with the statue.
 - I can hurry to decisions when I think something is time sensitive or nearly ready to ship.
 It is ok to say “I’m looking for early feedback.”
 It is ok to say “I’m not yet 70% sure I’m 100% done with this."
-- I can be inconsistent about how much certainty I communicate in my voice, even when I am certain, because I don't always remember why I am certain about every topic, and I tend to question blind certainty.
+- I can be inconsistent about how certain I sound about the same topics at different times.
+Even when I am probably still certain.
+That's because I try to question blind certainty, even my own.
+The problem is, I don't always remember why I first became certain about every topic.
 It is okay to stop and share what you observe: "You seem less sure about this.
 What's up?"
+If I am waffling, it can be helpful to say "Did we write down a decision on that?
+I'll make a GitHub issue."
+(Luke is good at this.)
+- I get grumpy when I am tired and I worry that I'll forget to follow up about things.
+You can say: "Would it help if I made a confidential issue about this for you and Sam to go over tonight?"

 <!--
 [![SC2021 - Keynote: The Voyage of Sails - Mike McNeil](https://img.youtube.com/vi/_T-UR9mU4-o/0.jpg)](https://www.youtube.com/watch?v=_T-UR9mU4-o)